Estimating Causal Moderation Effects with Randomized Treatments and Non-Randomized Moderators: Implementing the Parallel Estimation Framework

-The linear regression approaches described above rely upon specific functional form assumptions.
+Linear regression approaches to estimating causal effects, whether for the ATME as described above or for individual ATEs with observational data, rely upon specific model assumptions.
 This includes, of course, linearity.
-Less obvious, however, is that it also includes the assumption of constant effects given that linear regression performs a conditional-variance-weighting scheme that diverges from the type of weighting necessary to achieve an average effect estimate conditional on covariates \citep{angristpischke2009, morganwinship2015}.
-These assumptions may be undesirable given certain data and when the estimation results are likely to be sensitive to functional form specifications.
-Thus, researchers may wish to avoid using linear regression as the covariate adjustment method in the parallel estimation process.
+In addition, less obvious is the implicit assumption of constant effects given that linear regression in general performs a conditional-variance-weighting scheme that diverges from the type of weighting necessary to achieve proper average effect estimates \citep[see][chapter 3]{angristpischke2009}.
+These assumptions may be undesirable given certain data and when the estimation results are likely to be sensitive to functional form and model specifications in general.
+Thus, researchers may wish to avoid the model dependence of linear regression (or any other parametric method for that matter) in the parallel estimation process.

-One alternative is to use parallel within-treatment-subset matching estimators to estimate the ATME.
-The parallel matching process is analogous to the parallel regression approach:

-\begin{enumerate} \item Split sample into treated and control sub-samples. \item Within each sub-sample, match ``moderated" units ($S_i=1$) and ``unmoderated" units ($S_i=0$) on the confounding variables ($X_i$).
-Within each matched sub-sample, estimate the effect of $S$ on $Y$. \item Compute the difference between these two estimated effects.
-This difference is an estimate of the $ATME$. \end{enumerate}

-As with the implementation of matching in the $ATE$ context, standard diagnostics can be performed for both the treated and control sub-samples to assess common support and the quality of the matching process in producing covariate balance \citep{stuart2010matching}.
+Hence, an attractive nonparametric alternative for estimating the ATME would be to use parallel within-treatment-subset matching methods.
+The parallel matching process is analogous to the parallel regression approach: \begin{enumerate} \item Split sample into treated and control subsets. \item Within each subset, match ``moderated" units ($S_i=1$) and ``unmoderated" units ($S_i=0$) on the confounding variables ($\bm{X}_i$).
+Within each matched sub-sample, estimate the effect of $S$ on $Y$. \item Compute the difference between these two estimated effects, which provides an estimate of the ATME. \end{enumerate} As with the implementation of matching in the ATE context, standard diagnostics can be performed for both the treated and control sub-samples to assess common support and the quality of the matching process in producing covariate balance, and various post-matching techniques can be applied to estimate the within-subset effects of $S$ on $Y$ \citep{ho2007matching, stuart2010matching}.
+More generally, any method of causal effect estimation under selection on observables can be applied to step 2 above.
+See Appendix B for additional details.